sttm/YTDAudio/README.md

 - Spotify requires cookies/API keys for full functionality
 - Some geo-restricted content may require proxy configuration
 - First download after launch may take longer (service checks)

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve YTDAudio:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License